 - A. Introduction and Summary of Findings Summarize the key findings of the existing conditions survey, the analysis of the potential impacts of the Proposed Project, and measures proposed to mitigate impacts resulting from the Proposed Project. - B. Existing Conditions Identify and describe existing drainage patterns on the site and within surrounding off-site areas located within the same drainage basin(s).
-Calculate and describe the pre-development peak runoff rates for the 1-, 10-, and 100-year storm events. - C. Future without the Proposed Project Identify changes to the drainage patterns, systems, and rates anticipated in the future without the Proposed Project. - D. Future with the Proposed Project Describe and show in tables graphics the proposed postconstruction stormwater management system, including changes to existing drainage patterns and subsurface conveyance systems.
+Calculate and describe the pre-development peak runoff rates for the 1-, 10-, and 100-year storm events. - C. Future without the Proposed Project Identify changes to the drainage patterns, systems, and rates anticipated in the future without the Proposed Project. - D. Future with the Proposed Project Describe and show in tables graphics the proposed post-construction stormwater management system, including changes to existing drainage patterns and subsurface conveyance systems.
 Calculate and describe the post-development peak run-off rates for the 1-, 10- and 100-year storm events.
 Prepare preliminary stormwater quality calculations to satisfy the requirements of the Town of Yorktown and NYSDEC.
 Demonstrate compliance with Town and State stormwater regulations, including those with respect to stormwater quality, quantity, and green infrastructure.
+Discuss the feasibility of incorporating aboveground stormwater management solutions that treat runoff on-site.
 Include a preliminary Stormwater Pollution Prevention Plan (SWPPP) in an Appendix to the DEIS. - E. Mitigation Measures Describe measures that will be implemented to mitigate potentially adverse impacts from the Proposed Project, including necessary improvements to drainage systems.